rbw/aiosnow/README.md

 #### Python asyncio

-In a nutshell, asyncio uses non-blocking sockets tracked by an event loop, and while adding some complexity, it allows for running large amounts of I/O operations simultaneously, and is typically a good choice for high-concurrency backend applications.
+In a nutshell, asyncio uses non-blocking sockets tracked by an event loop, which allows for running large amounts of I/O operations simultaneously, and is typically a good choice for high-concurrency backend applications.

 #### Scripting with aiosnow

-The aiosnow library can, of course, be used in scripts - but requires an event loop to be created and coroutines to be written with the *async/await* syntax, which adds some complexity.
+The aiosnow library can, of course, be used in scripts - but requires an event loop to be created and coroutines to be written with the *async/await* syntax, which adds some extra complexity.

 *Example code*